DaemonSnake/macropp/README.md

 <COMMAND_NAME> ::= {"" | "BALENCED" | "BALENCED_SW" | "LOOK" | "LOOK_SW" | "MACRO" | "MACRO_OP" | "COUNTER" | "FORMAT" | "STRLEN" | "SYSTEM" }
 ```
 <p>This motif is called a command.</br>
-Postfix will not output the motif and instead generate some text at the
+Macro++ will not output the motif and instead generate some text at the
 place the command requires it.</p>
 <p>Commands can be chained and won't match each other, they also can be
 nested meaning a command argument can be an other command.
 In such cases